Sir William John Milliken-Napier, 8th Baronet

-Sir William John Milliken-Napier, 8th Baronet of Merchiston (1788 – 4 February 1852) was a Scottish politician.
+Sir William John Milliken-Napier, 8th Baronet of Merchiston (1788 – 4 February 1852) was a Scottish gentleman.

 Early life

 William John Milliken-Napier was born in 1788 into the Napier family of Merchiston, Scotland.
 He was the son of Col. Robert John Milliken-Napier of Culcreuch, Stirling (son of William Napier of Culcreuch) and Anne Campbell (daughter of Robert Campbell of Downie).
 He was a descendant of John Napier, the inventor of logarithms.

 Career

 On 17 March 1817, he proved his succession to the dormant baronetcy of Merchiston, and became the 8th Baronet, which had been dormant since the death of Archibald Napier, 3rd Lord Napier in 1683.
 He served as convener of County Renfrew.

 Personal life

 On 11 November 1815, he married Eliza Christian, daughter of John Stirling of Kippendavie and Mary Graham.
 They had three children: